dannyphan2000/pwa-kit/packages/extension-commerce-bm-seo/README.md

 ### Configuration Options

+- `routingMode`: Determines how the extension handles URL mapping
 - `commerceAPI`: Settings for connecting to the Commerce API
    - `proxyPath`: The proxy path for API requests
    - `parameters`: Commerce API connection parameters